taragopal/Docker-Zero-to-Hero/commands.md

 # Docker Commands

-Some of the most commonly used docker commands are
+Some of the most commonly used docker commands.
+Can be used to pull the right syntax of the docker commands.

 ### docker images